Sign In

 1. Small Hive Beetle (SHB) (Aethina tumida)

-All premises from which the packaged honey bees have been derived or prepared for export, from where they will be shipped to Canada, are located in a SHB-free zone in Western Australia or Tasmania.
-This zone is defined as being all land within the state boundaries of Western Australia, south of the Tropic of Capricorn and Tasmania.
-SHB has not been detected in this zone for at least 6 months immediately prior to export
+1. i) The packaged honey bees originate from an apiary located in a SHB-free zone.
+This zone is defined as being all land within the state boundaries of Western Australia, south of the Tropic of Capricorn, and Tasmania.
+SHB has not been detected in this zone for at least 6 months immediately prior to export and is recognised to be free of SHB by the CFIA.

-1. The bees or germplasm have originated from an apiary certified free from contamination with Asian honey bee (Apis cerana)
+2. The packaged honey bees or germplasm have originated from an apiary certified free from contamination with Asian honey bee (Apis cerana)

-3. The apiary does not have any visible clinical evidence of American foulbrood (AFB) or European foulbrood (EFB)
+3. The apiary of origin has been inspected by a competent authority of Australia within 90 days prior to export and did not have any visible clinical evidence of American foulbrood (AFB) or European foulbrood (EFB).

-1. Brood has been visually examined for symptoms of AFB or EFB.
-At least three (3) brood frames per hive were inspected
+1. i) Brood has been visually examined for symptoms of AFB or EFB.
+At least three (3) brood frames per hive were inspected.

-4. The exporter has declared that the honey bees for export will travel from Australia (Sydney or Melbourne or Brisbane or Perth) either:
+4. The packaged honey bees will travel from Australia (Sydney or Melbourne or Brisbane or Perth) either:

 1. Directly to Canada;